Arun District Council welcomes all visitors to our cemeteries and requests that the peace, dignity and reverence of

-The Council has a duty of care at law under the Health & Safety at Work Act 1974 and the Occupiers Liability Act 1957 to ensure that memorials in its Cemeteries (or Closed Churchyard under its responsibility) are safe.
-The Council shall therefore undertake inspections of all memorials in the Cemetery to ensure their stability in compliance with its Memorial Safety & Inspection Procedures and Cemeteries Regulations.
+The Council has a duty of care to ensure that memorials in its Cemeteries and Closed Churchyards under its responsibility are safe.
+Inspections of all memorials in Cemeteries are undertaken to ensure their stability in compliance with the Council’s Memorial Safety & Inspection Procedures and Cemeteries Regulations.